Logo of Lions Ground.

 At its core, a victimless crime is distinct because it’s an action that doesn’t directly harm or violate the rights of any other individual except the person committing the act.
 As such, it’s referred to as “victimless” because there’s no identifiable victim – no other individual who suffers immediate harm or injury.

-On the other hand, most other types of crime, such as theft, assault, or robbery, involve an identifiable victim.
-These are actions committed by one or more people that cause harm, injury, or violation to someone else who isn’t voluntarily participating in the activity.
-For example, if someone steals another person’s property, the owner of the property is the victim because they have suffered a loss without their consent.
+On the other hand, most other types of crime, such as , , or , involve an identifiable victim.
+These are actions committed by one or more people that cause harm, injury, or violation to someone else who isn't voluntarily participating in the activity.
+For example, if someone steals another person's property, the owner of the property is the victim because they have suffered a loss without their consent.

 Moreover, in contrast to victimless crimes, these other types of crime usually have immediate, tangible consequences that can be seen or felt by the victim.
 For instance, a victim of theft may lose valuable possessions, while a victim of assault may suffer physical injuries.